MartinHaeusler/LSM4K/README.md

 ### Write-Ahead-Log

-ChronoStore utilizes a Write-Ahead-Log (WAL) to ensure atomic and durable writes.
+LSM4K utilizes a Write-Ahead-Log (WAL) to ensure atomic and durable writes.
 The WAL format is resilient against truncation and modification.
-Even in the event of a crash, process kill or power outage, ChronoStore will be able to recover to a working and consistent state.
+Even in the event of a crash, process kill or power outage, LSM4K will be able to recover to a working and consistent state.
 In case of actual
-file corruption due to faulty drives or direct manipulation from outside, ChronoStore is able to detect and report the corruption and exit gracefully.
+file corruption due to faulty drives or direct manipulation from outside, LSM4K is able to detect and report the corruption and exit gracefully.

-To prevent the Write-Ahead-Log from growing indefinitely, ChronoStore employs periodic WAL shortening which drops already-processed files that are no longer needed for recovery as part of its Checkpoint
+To prevent the Write-Ahead-Log from growing indefinitely, LSM4K employs periodic WAL shortening which drops already-processed files that are no longer needed for recovery as part of its Checkpoint